The Truths in Trapping

 - Hunting is strictly regulated and hunters are generally penalized for shooting the wrong species.
 Hunters have a season, wear orange, have a bag limit, are not allowed to bait animals.

 - Hunters are not permitted to leave their guns set unattended ready to shoot.
 In Montana it is illegal to leave a fishing pole unattended.
-A trapper can set and leave as many traps and snares as they chose.
+A trapper can set and leave as many traps and snares as they choose.
 Trappers tell FWP they set 50,000 traps.